T0ha/ezodf/README.txt

 No dependencies beyond the Python Standard Library.

-The main target platform is Python 3.1+, perhaps I will integrate Python 2.6+ support, if there is no great effort to achieve this goal.
+The target platform is Python 3.1+, no Python 2 support at this time.

 Installation
 ============